maibennett/sta235/exampleSite/content/Classes/Week3/_index.en.md

 ## What we will cover

-In this session, we will talk about models with discrete outcomes, and how we can tackle some of these issues.
+In this session, we will discuss potential issues with regressions, such as outliers and collinearity.
+We will also discuss how to compare effect sizes.
+Finally, we will talk about models with discrete outcomes, and how we can tackle some of these issues.

 ## Recommended readings/videos

+- Frost, J. (2019). ["5 Ways to Find Outliers in Your Data"](https://statisticsbyjim.com/basics/outliers/) *Note: You can skip the "Finding outliers with hypothesis tests" section*

 - Grace-Martin, K. (2018). [“Why logistic regression for binary responses?"](https://www.theanalysisfactor.com/why-logistic-regression-for-binary-response/)